Welcome to the Datatron 205 and 220 Blog

-I have a Web Page that outlines the history of the Burroughs Datatron 205.
-Please visit that page and return here for any comments.
+This blog is a companion to T J Sawyer's Web Page that outlines the history of the Burroughs Datatron 205 and Paul Kimpel's incredible 205 and 220 emulators.
+Please visit those sites and return here to post any comments.

 Thursday, October 30, 2008

 After spending several summer afternoons at the University of Minnesota's Charles Babbage Institute, I collected enough information to add two more pages to my Datatron 205 website.
 The Babbage Institute has a fascinating collection of 93 boxes of computer product literature donated from many sources.
 If you are ever looking for sales brochures from an obscure manufacturer, this collection likely has what you want.